-The CDD measures comprise the following:

-i.
-Obtaining sufficient information in order to identify persons who beneficially own or control the securities account.
+- 5.1 The CDD measures comprise the following: - (a) To obtain sufficient information in order to identify persons who beneficially own or control the trading account, as per SEBI circular CIR/MIRSD/2/2013 dated January 24, 2013 and as per our Beneficial Owner Policy.
 Whenever it is apparent that the securities acquired or maintained through an account are beneficially owned by a party other than the client, that party shall be identified using client identification and verification procedures.
-The beneficial owner is the natural person or persons who ultimately own, control or influence a client and/or persons on whose behalf a transaction is being conducted.
-It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement
+The beneficial owner is the natural person or persons, who ultimately own, control or influence a client and/or person's on whose behalf a transaction is being conducted.
+It also incorporates those persons who exercise ultimate effective control over a legal person or arrangement.